-It is important to remark that differences in methodologies affect the absolute value of fiscal flows, but not their sign.
-If we compare fiscal balances since 2002, we observe (graph 19) that the evolution of these flows has been very similar, and in both cases they evolve below the evolution of GDPpc.
-As expected, data analysis since 2002 seems to prove that fiscal residuals reflect different regional GDP for both estimation procedures.
+However, if we compare fiscal balances since 2002 (2002 is the reference year in figure 19), we observe that the evolution of flows has been very uniform and they evolve below the evolution of GDPpc.
+As expected, data analysis since 2002 seems to prove that fiscal residuals reflect different regional GDPpc for both estimation procedures.